Flying over Portugal

 Here then, is how to plan the forest.

 1. Pick a date you want to leave, and research the cheapest way you can get to your first destination.
 It’s a common saying, but it’s true that half the battle is actually deciding to go.
 With an actual date of departure on the calendar, you will have the motivation to get everything else done.
 Research early and research a lot; there are dozens of deals online that allow for cheap international travel.
-I have used Flight Center on numerous occasions, most recently to book my flight from Japan to China in 2010 and for cheap flights to Thailand in 2011.
+I have used Flight Center on numerous occasions, most recently to book my flight from Japan to China in 2010 and for fairly reasonable flights to Thailand in 2011.
 It is worth it to talk to a travel agent and see what kind of deals you can get; my agent at Flight Center was able to find me a good deal to Thailand that allowed for a five-day stopover in Hong Kong.
 As soon as you find that cheap flight, book it.
 Don’t hesitate, as the price may change or you may convince yourself to put it off.
 Just do it.

 2. Research whatever visas and other requirements you may need to enter the countries you’re interested in.
 I failed to do this in 2010, and was in tears on the phone with the Indian Embassy in Canada in early 2011 (though some quick research online calmed my nerves when I learned I could get the visa in Bangkok).
 I’ve also heard horror stories of people being turned away at the airport for not having ongoing tickets or the proper paperwork to enter.
 Do not trust anybody else for the answers; find out what you need from a direct source – I recommend checking your guidebook, searching online, and even calling embassies.
 I was told by my Japanese travel agent in 2009 that I didn’t need a visa for Vietnam, and, trusting her, didn’t get one.
 I was livid when I had to call in sick to work the day before leaving for Hanoi just so I could obtain the visa that I did in fact need.
 Also check for any immunizations you may need (for example, a yellow fever shot is required to enter some South American countries).